MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/adrotation.md

 ---
-title: AdRotation Data Object
+title: AdRotation Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that specifies the type of ad rotation to apply to the ad group.
 ---
-# AdRotation Data Object
+# AdRotation Data Object - Campaign Management
 Defines an object that specifies the type of ad rotation to apply to the ad group.

 ## Syntax